 Half Square Triangle

-Square units made from two fabrics.
+Square units that are made from two fabrics.
 May be made using two triangles, or by a quick method using two squares, right sides together and stitched 1/4″ on either side of a diagonal line.
-The square is then cut on the drawn line and gives you two half square triangles.
+The square is then cut on the drawn line and gives you two half-square triangles.

 A tube of fabric blind stitched to the top edge of the quilt back through which a hanging rod or dowel can be inserted.

 A reinforcing material that’s sewn or ironed to the back of fabric to make it stronger or more rigid; used in neck tie quilts, bags, t-shirt quilts